zeroluck/docs/sources/admin-guide/deployment/ubuntu.md

 /home/gluu-server24.save'.

 In some circumstances, the installation can be broken.
-In that case please try the following to force uninstall the package.
+In that case please try the following to force to uninstall the package.

 ```
 # dpkg --purge --force-all gluu-server24